Contrastive Explainable Clustering with Differential Privacy: Conclusions

 Our work explores the design of private explanations for clustering, particularly focusing on the k-median and k-means objectives for Euclidean datasets.
-We formalize this as the \prob{} problem, which gives a contrastive explanation to each agent equal to the increase in utility when a cluster centroid is strategically positioned near them.
-The accuracy bounds of our algorithm match private clustering methods, even as they offer explanations for every user, within a defined privacy budget.\\ The related work in this domain has seen the development of algorithms for contrastive explanations, but our contribution stands out by integrating differential privacy guarantees.
+We formalize this as the PRIVEC problem, where each agent receives a contrastive explanation corresponding to the loss in utility they experience when a cluster centroid is placed at a strategic position chosen by the agent.
+Our algorithm provides explanations to each user while maintaining the same approximation factor as private clustering, within a predefined privacy budget.
+The related work in this domain has shown the development of algorithms for contrastive explanations, but our contribution stands out by integrating differential privacy guarantees.

 Our experiments demonstrate the resilience of our approach.
-Despite the added layer of providing differential private explanations on top of differential private clustering, the quality of our explanations remains uncompromised.
+Despite the added layer of providing differentially private explanations on top of differentially private clustering, the quality of our explanations remains uncompromised.
+The extended experiments on all our datasets further validate our approach's efficacy.
+The balance between privacy and utility, the robustness of contrastive explanations, and the negligible impact of $\epsilon$ on explainability were consistent across datasets.
+These findings underscore the potential of our method for diverse real-world applications.

+Our approach is not restricted to k-means and k-median but can be applied to other clustering algorithms as well.
+The methodology leverages fundamental principles common to many clustering techniques, such as centroids and utility functions.
+As long as a clustering algorithm defines centroids and evaluates clustering quality using these metrics, our approach can be adapted to provide privacy-preserving contrastive explanations.
+This adaptability makes it suitable for extending to other paradigms, such as density-based or hierarchical clustering, extending its applicability to various datasets and contexts.

+\textbf{Acknowledgment} This research is partially supported by the Israel Ministry of Innovation, Science \& Technology grant 1001818511, NSF grants CCF-1918656, CNS-2317193, IIS-2331315, and CDC MIND U01CK000589.